danya02/wings-legs-and-tails/text.en.md

 `3.21-3.22` Heh, birdie…

-`3.25-3.28` Legs… or wings… Most important is the tail!
+`3.25-3.28` Legs… or wings… The tail is most important!